bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/c-ompare-sorf.md

-In contrast: "The \[SORF\] proposal ... doesn't allow label names to be scoped: if one module internally uses "field" as a label name then another module can break the abstraction by using the same string "field"."
-SPJ goes on to discuss a work-round which he sees as "ugly", and concludes "we need scoped instances".
+In contrast: "The \[SORF\] proposal ... doesn't allow label names to be scoped: if one module internally uses "field" as a label name then another module can break the abstraction by using the same string "field".".
 DORF does not need any innovations around instances or type inference.